MTD Phase 2 Penalties: The Exact Cost of Non-Compliance featured image

 The stakes just got higher for self-employed traders

-Self Assessment has run the same way since 1997.
-You collect your records, hand them to your accountant or fill in a return online, submit it by 31 January, and that's it for another year.
+I have had this conversation dozens of times with tradespeople who thought the old system would just keep rolling.
+Self Assessment has run the same way since 1997: collect your records, hand them to your accountant or fill in a return online, submit it by 31 January, done.
 From April 2026, that system ends for anyone earning more than £50,000 from self-employment or property.

 Making Tax Digital for Income Tax Self Assessment (MTD ITSA) requires you to file four quarterly updates a year, plus an end-of-period statement, using HMRC-compatible software.
 Miss a deadline and you collect a penalty point.
 Collect four points and you get a £200 fine.
 Keep missing deadlines and those fines stack up fast.